popey/popey.com-blog/content/post/2021/01/magewell-hdmi-capture-with-ffmpeg.md

 /home/alan/Videos/Screencast-2021-01-27-120421.mkv
 ```

-When no device is attacked, you get an image like this, so you can test with no external source attached.
+When no device is attached, you get an image like this, so you can test with no external source attached.

 ![No source](/blog/images/2021-01-27/capture.jpg)